 My marijuana story starts with a woman named Martha Lupton Schneidewind.
 She was my high school journalism teacher in West Covina, Calif. – a tall, birdlike woman who wore wool suits and ladylike scarves and had a quick, scampering walk.
 She was kind, loquacious and, to my insensitive teenage self, amusingly absurd with her chirping voice, outdated phraseology and fussy attire.

-During the mid-1960s teenage drug use was a huge bugaboo in the suburbs, marijuana in particular.
-One day Mrs. Schneidewind entered the journalism lab and mentioned that several West Covina policemen had just spoken to the high school faculty about marijuana – a presentation that included the lighting of a joint.
+During the mid-1960s, teenage drug use was a huge bugaboo in the suburbs.
+Marijuana in particular.
+One day Mrs. Schneidewind entered the journalism lab and announced that several West Covina policemen had just spoken to the high school faculty about marijuana – a presentation that included the lighting of a joint.
 If teachers could detect the whiff of weed, the reasoning went, the school could more readily deliver student miscreants to the cops and boost the city’s anti-pot crusade.

 “It’s unusually fragrant,” Mrs. S. remarked without irony when a fellow student journalist asked about the weed.
 “Not at all unpleasant.”

 Within a few days I was assigned to write an editorial about marijuana for our campus paper, the Spartan Shield.
-Mrs. Schneidewind didn’t indicate any angle or point of view the editorial should take, so I figured I had free rein.
+Mrs. Schneidewind didn’t indicate an angle or point of view the editorial should take, so I figured I had free rein.